ellisp/blog-source/_posts/2025-08-15-timeuse-summary.md

 * Gender inequality is strongly positively correlated with fertility rate (unequal countries have more children).
 * Male housework is moderately positively correlated with GDP per capita (rich countries have more male housework).
 * Male housework is weakly to moderately negatively correlated with fertility (more male housework countries have less children).
-* Each variable has a weak trend over time - downwards for fertility rate and gender inequality, upwards for GDP per capita and male housework.
+* Each variable has a weak trend over time&mdash;downwards for fertility rate and gender inequality, upwards for GDP per capita and male housework.
 You can actually see in the left column of the plots the chains of dots representing countries like the USA that have the luxury of multiple time-use surveys and a lovely continuous series of comparable observations.

 ## Statistical modelling